Optophys-Lab/Datastructure_documentation/gui_documentation/github.md

 # Using git and GitHub
 >"Git is a version control system that lets you track who made changes to what and when, and has options for updating a shared or public version of your code on source code repository hosting platforms such as GitHub or GitLab."
 Software Carpentry

-Whole lecture series on how and why to use git:
+Whole lecture series on how and why to use git: HIGHLY advice to read
 <https://coderefinery.github.io/git-intro/>